 They have $5 house margaritas and $5 Coors Lite or Tecates at their outdoor bar.

-Dan loves a Tecate so he got that.
+Dan got a Tecate because he loves them.
 I opted to have water because I was driving home.
-Plus, we wanted to do some shopping afterwards at Disney Springs and I didn’t want to feel too dehydrated.
+Plus, we wanted to do some shopping around Disney Springs afterward and I didn’t want to feel too dehydrated.

 Happy Hours We Didn’t Go to But Will Next Time